 Has the visit run before?
 Yes / No If the trip has run before, is it proposed, there is the same Group Leader?
 Yes / No If the answer is NO, what training will be put in place?
 Does the visit involve any water sports or high-risk activity?
-Ye s / No ADDITIONAL COMMENTS AND RECOMMENDATIONS: Please confirm you have shared the staff code of conduct and the Educational secured all signatures from all the staff who are on the visit.
-Visits Policy and Signed Group Leader: Date:
+ADDITIONAL COMMENTS AND RECOMMENDATIONS: Yes / No Please confirm you have shared the staff code of conduct and the Education secured all signatures from all the staff who are on the visit.
+Signed Group Leader: Date: